MINDFULNESS BASED COGNITIVE THERAPY

 At the end of the 8-week course, participants will feel better equipped to face life’s difficulties with self-compassion instead of self-criticism, using the tools and skills they have learned.

 The group is deliberately kept small to ensure every participant has sufficient time to explore what comes up in practice and what can be gained from the discovery.
-As such I am running two courses on the same day from 20th October so you have the choice between the 11am or 7pm programme.

 What is MBCT?